7 Tips to help expat kids settle abroad

 When you’re new somewhere, everything can still be scary and exciting.
 For children the world seems bigger than for adults.
 So go out together and explore the neighborhood and culture.
 Here are a few tips:

-• Walking through the neighborhood and looking for playgrounds
+- Walk through the neighborhood and look for playgrounds

 It is helpful to walk the same routes a few times during the first few weeks when exploring the neighborhood together.
 This helps children to recognize everything and makes them feel confident and at home.
 It is also useful, if they ever get lost, then they can easily find their way back.